kubernauts/tk8/docs/en/provisioner/openstack/openshift-openstack.md

 The purpose of this documentation is to provide a reference guide for installing an HA’ed OpenShift Origin deployment on an OpenStack cloud infrastructure using the Openshift-Ansible deployment method, which is the basis for our TK8 installer for the OpenShift version.

-This is aimed at enterprise environment, hence the need to include necessary components that meets this standard.
-If the interest is on stand-alone deployment there are several ways to do this, we implore the reader to check resources like mini-shift which can satisfy stand-alone deployments which are to used for testing or learning purposes.
+This is aimed at enterprise environment, hence the need to include necessary components that meet this standard.
+If the interest is on stand-alone deployment there are several ways to do this.
+We implore the reader to check resources like mini-shift which can satisfy stand-alone deployments which are to be used for testing or learning purposes.

 ## Prerequisite

-A working OpenStack environment is needed with support for LBaaS feature, any recent OpenStack version supports this, you should be fine with Mitaka and later versions.
+A working OpenStack environment is needed with support for LBaaS feature.
+Any recent OpenStack version supports this, you should be fine with Mitaka and later versions.

-The following softwares are needed to have a successful deployment, these must be installed on the Deployment host:
+The following softwares are needed to have a successful deployment.
+These must be installed on the Deployment host:

 * Ansible
 * Terraform